NativeScript/docs/content/ui/animations.md

 ### Animating from a different component's origin

-A view has the originX and originY properties.
+A view has the `originX` and `originY` properties.
 By default, they have a value of 0.5.
 To create complex rotation animations, you can change those properties.
 The pair represents the origin point around which the view will be transformed.

 ### Chaining animations with promises

-Use the promise return by the `animatie` method to chain animations:
+Use the promise returned by the `animate` method to chain animations:

 ```typescript
 view